Pdshende/Object_detection_using_Tensorflow_API/README.md

 ### 8. Use Your Newly Trained Object Detection Classifier!
 The object detection classifier is all ready to go!
 I've written Python scripts to test it out on an image, video, or webcam feed.

 Before running the Python scripts, you need to modify the NUM_CLASSES variable in the script to equal the number of classes you want to detect.
-(For my Pinochle Card Detector, there are six cards I want to detect, so NUM_CLASSES = 6.)

 To test your object detector, move a picture of the object or objects into the \object_detection folder, and change the IMAGE_NAME variable in the Object_detection_image.py to match the file name of the picture.
 Alternatively, you can use a video of the objects (using Object_detection_video.py), or just plug in a USB webcam and point it at the objects (using Object_detection_webcam.py).